PrivateSNN: Privacy-Preserving Spiking Neural Networks: Methodology

-\textbf{Data Generation from a Pre-trained Model:} Without accessing real data, we generate synthetic images from a pre-trained model.
-Conversion performance relies on the maximum activation value of features, therefore synthetic images have to carefully reflect underlying data distribution from a pre-trained ANN model.
-Nayak \etal \cite{nayak2019zero} take into account the relationship between classes in order to generate data, resulting in better performance on a distillation task.
+\textbf{Data Generation from a Pre-trained ANN:} Without accessing real data, we generate synthetic images from a pre-trained ANN.
+Conversion performance relies on the maximum activation value of features, therefore synthetic images have to carefully reflect underlying data distribution from the pre-trained ANN. \citet{nayak2019zero} take into account the relationship between classes in order to generate data, resulting in better performance on a distillation task.
 Following this pioneering work, we generate synthetic images based on class relationships from the weights of the last fully-connected layer.
 Specifically, we can define a weight vector $w_{c}$ between the penultimate layer and the class logit $c$ in the last layer.
 Then, we calculate the class similarity score between class $i$ and $j$:

 Then, we sample a soft label based on Dirichlet distribution where a concentration parameter $\alpha_c$ is a class similarity vector of class $c$.
 For each class $c$, the class similarity vector consists of class similarity between class $c$ and other classes.
 For example, for class $1$ of CIFAR10 dataset, the concentration parameter is $\alpha_1 = [s_{10}, s_{11}, s_{12}, ..., s_{19}]$.
 For a sampled soft label from Dirichlet distribution, we optimize input $x$ initialized with uniform random distribution.
 We collect the same number of samples for each class and exploit this synthetic dataset for conversion.
+The overall procedure for data-free conversion is shown in Algorithm 2 [Step1].